JamesWang605/Shure/README.md

 ## My Experience

 I visited Shure factory on Dec.
 25, 2018.
 I saw the production process and listened some earbuds products of Shure. surprisingly, most of the Assembly parts including welding and packaging are all done by workers instead of machines.
-I was surprised that these repeated acting are not finished by machine, I thought that hiring workers are much more expensive than the cost of designing and building machines for earbuds assembly.
+I am surprised that these repeated action are not finished by machine, I thought that hiring workers are much more expensive than the cost of designing and building machines for earbuds assembly.

+# Assembly of An Earbud

+The assembly process of earbuds is very easy, it only take about five steps.
+First, weld the sound unit to the port that connect the wire.
+Second, dispense adhensives to the shell and fix the sound unit location inside the shell.
+Third, dispense the shell and put other half of the shell on.
+Forth, connect wire and check response frequense.
+In the end, package the product.